labsquare/Poster/2017JobimPoster.md

 We are devotees of the Qt framework, a GPL C++ framework which allows us to develop modern cross-platform applications.
 As an example, Spotify and Mendeley are built on top of Qt.

 # Community
-We are actually a small team, but all skills are present.
-We are bioinformaticians, developers, physicians, geneticists and designers.
-All our projects are available on GitHub and we are talking on #Gitter.
+So far we are just a small team, but all skills are present.
+We are bioinformaticists, geneticists, physicians, developers, and designers.
+Our open source projects are available on GitHub and we are talking on #Gitter.

 # Licenses
 All our software is available under GPLv3 license.